Glaucus (son of Sisyphus): Family

 At first, Sisyphus had tried to arrange a marriage for Glaucus with the shape-shifting Mestra, a daughter of Erysichthon, but despite the payment of valuable bride-gifts, she eluded the marriage and was taken to an island by Poseidon.
 Glaucus then married a daughter of Nisus named Eurymede or Eurynome.
 Zeus had declared that Glaucus would sire no children even by his own wife, perhaps because of his violations against Aphrodite.
 While Eurynome gave birth to the famed hero Bellerophon, Poseidon is usually seen as the true father.
 The Iliad, however, names Glaucus as Bellerophon's father.
 The equine theme continues: Poseidon was associated with horses, and Bellerophon was the rider of the winged horse Pegasus.
 By his wife, Glaucus became the father of Alcimenes (Deliades or Piren) who was unintentionally murdered by his own hero brother.
+In some variants of the myth, Glaucus was the husband of Laophonte and father of Leda.

 Glaucus was the ancestor of the Glaucus in the Iliad, through his son Bellerophon who ventured to Lycia.